2008 Chinese milk scandal: Cover-up allegations

 Fonterra notified the New Zealand government on 5 September and three days later, Prime Minister Helen Clark had Beijing officials alerted directly.
 News reports began circulating in China on 9 September, and the news was broken internationally by Reuters the following day.
 The state-controlled media report did not initially identify the company involved.
 Posts on Chinese social portal Tianya named Sanlu as the culprit, which Sanlu denied.

 According to a State Council investigation, Sanlu had known about infants made sick by its products as early as December 2007, but no testing was performed until June 2008.
 It said leading government officials in Shijiazhuang city had failed to report the contamination to provincial and state authorities (until 9 September) in violation of rules on reporting major incidents involving food safety.
 According to the People's Daily, on 2 August, Sanlu asked the Shijiazhuang city government to assist them in controlling the media's reporting of the recall.

 According to accounts confirmed by media reports and health officials, the company tried to buy off critics and cover up the contamination.
 In a memo dated 11 August, Beijing-based public relations agency Teller International advised Sanlu to seek cooperation with major search engines to censor negative information.
 The agency reportedly had repeatedly contacted key account staff at Baidu and proposed a ¥3 million (US$440,000) budget to screen all negative news.
 After the memo began circulating on the internet, Baidu denounced, in a communiqué on 13 September 2008, the approaches by said agency on several occasions, saying the proposal was firmly rejected, as it violated their corporate principles of unbiased and transparent reporting.

 New Zealand Prime Minister Helen Clark said that she believed the Chinese government had been inclined to try to solve the problem quietly, without a recall.
-Western media speculated that China's desire for a perfect summer Olympics contributed to the delayed recall of the baby milk, citing a guideline allegedly issued to Chinese media that reporting food safety issues, such as cancer-causing mineral water, was "off-limits".
+According to the Hong Kong-based South China Morning Post, a 21-point coverage directive issued by the Central Propaganda Department to domestic media includes this edict: "All food safety issues [are] off-limits."
+Some media outlets speculated that China's desire for a perfect summer Olympics contributed to the delayed recall of the baby milk, citing the 21-point coverage directive.
 The Central government denied issuing this guidance.
 Hebei provincial vice-governor said his administration was only notified by Shijiazhuang on 8 September.

 However, a journalist at Southern Weekend wrote an investigative report in late July for publication about infants who had fallen ill after consuming baby formula from Sanlu.
 Six weeks later, senior editor Fu Jianfeng made a post on his personal blog stating that this report had been suppressed by authorities because of the imminent Beijing Olympics.
 While this was happening, Sanlu was honoured in a national award campaign called "30 Years: Brands that Have Changed the Lives of Chinese".
 The press release on the award, written by a senior public relations manager at Sanlu, passed as news content on People's Daily and in other media.